The Club Constitution

-The biennial club dinner takes place on Saturday the 12th October at The Shap Wells Hotel as usual.
-Existing members may apply for tickets using the form in the link below.
+The biennial club dinner takes place on Saturday the 16th October at The Castle Green Hotel in Kendal.
+Existing members may apply for tickets using the link below.

 Annual General Meetings